Edge delay gel contains a wide range of ingredients borrowed mainly from Eastern medicine and intended to help men delay ejaculation.

 I found it helped me last longer, and there was definitely some numbing.
 You can use it with oral sex and we had no problem with transference, which is always a bonus.

 However, I also felt an uncomfortable tingling, which is admittedly common with these products.
 It’s always a roll of the dice whether the same will happen to you, and it’s impossible to predict before you try it.

-Like so many other desensitizers, it’s not made by a pharmaceutical company.
-So that adds extra risk due to the lack of research or evidence into the safety.
+Like many desensitizing products sold over the counter, it’s not made by a pharmaceutical company.
+And that adds some extra risk due to the lack of research or evidence into the safety.
 So if you want to try an over the counter delay product, you do so at your own risk in this case.